Zucchini Boat Shepherd’s Pie Recipe

 How to Make these Zucchini Boat Shepherd’s Pies

-To start making these tasty zucchini boats, preheat your oven to 375°F and grease a 9×13 casserole dish—nothing worse than having your boats stick to the pan, right?
-Take 4 wide zucchinis (about 6 inches each), cut them in half lengthwise, and carefully scoop out the seeds to create little canoes.
-Cook these hollow zucchini halves in water until they’re tender but still firm enough to hold their shape when poked with a fork.
-Once done, drain them well and set them on a cutting board to cool down while you prepare the filling.
+To begin making these delicious zucchini boats, preheat your oven to 375°F and grease a 9×13 casserole dish.
+Take 4 wide zucchini (about 6 inches long) and cut them in half lengthwise.
+Using a spoon, carefully scoop out the seeds to create little boat-shaped shells—think of them as edible serving vessels for all that savory goodness to come.
+Place these hollow zucchini halves in a pot with enough water to cover them, and cook until they’re tender but still firm when poked with a fork.
+You want them to hold their shape, not collapse into zucchini mush.
+Once done, drain them and set aside on a cutting board to cool.

-In your largest skillet, heat 1 tablespoon of olive oil over medium heat, then add 1 chopped onion and 1 grated carrot.
-Cook them until they’re tender but not browned—we want sweet vegetables, not caramelized ones.
-Add 1 pound of ground beef to the vegetable mixture, stirring well to break up any clumps, and cook until the meat is thoroughly browned.
+While your zucchini boats are cooling, heat 1 tablespoon of olive oil in your largest skillet.
+Toss in 1 chopped onion and 1 grated carrot, cooking until they’re tender but not browned—we’re going for softened vegetables, not caramelized ones.
+Next, add 1 pound of ground beef, mixing well with the vegetables and cooking until the meat is no longer pink.

 Zucchini Boat Shepherd’s Pies Substitutions and Variations